Rose Road's Ambassadors

 A lifetime drawing maps for the Ordnance Survey, with 30 years running a Theatrical Event Company, and launching a dozen F1 cars around Europe.
 During this time I became aware of Rose Road, and it's wonderful work with the special young people in this area.
 I've been delighted to produce the annual Dinner Dance working with Heather, Neil and the team, and these events have proven a huge success raising almost £100,000.
 I was always greatly impressed with the enthusiasm and commitment of their staff, and, as the years have moved on, the respect, hard work and love for the children.
 From such humble beginnings, who could have imagined such an impressive set-up, in what is a relatively short time-scale – and I am delighted to be an Ambassador of such a special charity.

-Gerard and Nina Basset have been wonderful friends of Rose Road, and have raised over £15,000 for the charity through two very special dinner events as well as hosting our annual wine tasting which is always a fantastic evening.
+Nina and her late husband, the world renowned somelier Gerald Basset OBE, have been wonderful friends of Rose Road, and have raised over £15,000 for the charity through very special dinner and wine tasting events.

-"Gerard and I have been linked to Rose Road since Hotel TerraVina opened its doors way back in 2007.
+"Gerard and I were linked to Rose Road since Hotel TerraVina (now Spot in the Woods) opened its doors way back in 2007.
 We were introduced to Rose Road when as a local business, we were looking to "adopt" a local charity and Rose Road stood out as the most outstanding, inspiring and special place and we had no hesitation to lend our support to them.

 In the intervening years, we have never failed to be still more impressed and touched by all that the team do for the children and families who are cared for by Rose Road.
 Our support is tiny in comparison to the efforts and hard work that so many very special and dedicated people put into running Rose Road on a day to day basis.

-We have been asked by other charities to consider adopting them, but our admiration and support will always be with Rose Road and we are both thrilled to have been invited to be Ambassadors of what is an incredibly special charity."
+I have been asked by other charities to consider adopting them, but my admiration and support will always be with Rose Road and I am thrilled to have been invited to be an Ambassador of what is an incredibly special charity."

 Alan Blair MBE